timdeschryver/query-state/docs/api/ngx-query-state.querystateconfig.cachekey.md

 ## QueryStateConfig.cacheKey property

-Creates a key based on params to check the cache
+Creates a key based on params to check the cache.

 <b>Signature:</b>